 My Lords, with the leave of the House I shall now repeat a Statement made in another place by my right honourable friend the Foreign Secretary.
 The Statement is as follows:

-“Mr Speaker, with permission I will make a statement on the quest for a political settlement to the war in Yemen.
+“Mr Speaker, with permission I will make a Statement on the quest for a political settlement to the war in Yemen.
 Last week, the Houthi rebels and the Government of Yemen held their first direct peace talks since 2016.
 The negotiations in Stockholm reached agreement on a ceasefire in the port city of Hodeidah and a mutual redeployment of forces, monitored by the United Nations.

 As we look forward to Christmas, the people of Yemen are enduring one of the gravest humanitarian crises in the world.
 Hunger and disease are ravaging large areas of the country: 420,000 children have been treated for malnutrition, and as many as 85,000 have starved to death.
 Today, 24 million Yemenis, more than 85% of the population, need help.
 Behind these stark, impersonal numbers lie real people: individual men, women and children with hopes and aspirations no different from our own.
 Their ordeal is not the result of natural disaster or misfortune: this is a man-made calamity, imposed by a war that has torn the country apart and reduced its people to appalling poverty—hence the imperative need to resolve this conflict as rapidly as possible.

 From the beginning, Britain has made every effort to promote a political solution.
-Last month, I travelled to Saudi Arabia and the United Arab Emirates, who lead the coalition fighting to restore Yemen’s legitimate Government.
+Last month, I travelled to Saudi Arabia and the United Arab Emirates, which lead the coalition fighting to restore Yemen’s legitimate Government.
 I later visited Iran, which supports the Houthi rebels.
 In every capital I urged my counterparts to use all their influence to help bring the parties to the negotiating table.
 After my visit to the region, agreement was reached for 50 wounded Houthis to be evacuated from Yemen to Oman—a confidence-building measure intended to pave the way for peace talks.
 On 19 November I instructed our mission at the United Nations to circulate a draft resolution to the Security Council, reinforcing the need for a political settlement and demanding the unhindered flow of food and medicine throughout Yemen.

 On 6 December the peace talks began in Stockholm, mediated by Martin Griffiths, the UN special envoy.
 Last Wednesday I went to Stockholm myself, and the following day I met leaders of both delegations.
 I was the first British Minister to meet representatives of the Houthis.
 I urged the parties to seize the opportunity to reach agreements that would ease the suffering of the Yemeni people and move closer towards the goal of ending the war.
 Last Thursday the talks concluded with an agreement for the parties to meet again in January and to build trust by releasing thousands of prisoners.
 Honourable Members will note the importance of the agreement on a ceasefire and redeployment in Hodeidah, because this port is the lifeline for Yemen, the channel for at least 70% of the country’s food imports.